First steps with Zentyal¶

 There are several parameters in the general configuration of Zentyal that can be modified in System ‣ General.

-- You can change the password of a user.
-It is necessary to introduce
+- You can change the password of an administrative user.

 - You can change the interface language using Select a language.